ChrisKlug/web-dev-workshop/labs/lab10/lab10.md

 In this case, for different reasons, the choice has fallen on good old MVC.

-So, the first thing you need to to is to add support for MVC controllers in the project.
+So, the first thing you need to do is add support for MVC controllers in the project.

 Start by opening the __Program.cs__ file in the __WebDevWorkshop.Web__ project.